Skip to main content

 export DB_URL="<url>"

-Use the Atlas schema inspect command to connect to your database, calculate its schema graph and store it in a local file:
+Use the Atlas schema inspect (or schema export) command to connect to your database and export its schema as code.

 atlas schema inspect --url "$DB_URL" > schema.hcl